projectchrono/chrono/src/demos/tools/blender_py/README.md

 Once the variables in _blender_postprocess_launcher.py_ are set, just launch it remembering to use the Pytohn interpreter that has blender-py installed.

 ## Limitations and future features
 #### Current Limitiations
-1. Only meshes are rendered now, not primitives.
-2. The code does not leverage multiprocessing (HD render are time consuming)
+1. The code does not leverage multiprocessing (HD render are time consuming)
 2. No default terrain
 3. NO support for granular and FSI
 4. Textures cannot be added to meshes